The loneliness of leadership: the weight of responsibility

 Drivers face a unique risk of loneliness.
 There are fewer people who understand the unique challenges of leading an organisation.
 And those who might understand this unique burden are often so preoccupied with their own leadership journey that they cannot offer a comprehensive view.

 Let us acknowledge loneliness!
-Trying to overcome managerial loneliness is like deciding not to pay your bills.
-You can pretend everything is fine for a while, but it always catches up with you sooner or later.
+A managerial loneliness attempting to charge you is like deciding not to pay your bills.
+You can pretend everything is fine for a while, but sooner or later it always catches up with you.

 Both from my work with leaders who struggle with privacy and from my own frequent experience of loneliness, I know that loneliness is perceived quite badly.